vossstef/tang_nano_20k_c64/README.md

 Then type RUN (RETURN)<br>
 When asked select the 'compatibility mode' for loading the full game as Dolphin DOS isn't compatible with Sonic's build in speedloader.<br>

+## Flash program
+M0 Dock Bl616 Firmware: Have a look MiSTeryNano readme chapter 'Installation of the MCU firmware' to get an idea how to install the needed Firmware.<br>
+For proper operation program .fs bitsteam to 'external Flash' and power cycle the board.
+Just SRAM load will not be sufficient.<br>

+Memory Layout SPI Flash:<br>
+0x000000 reserved for FPGA bitstream<br>
+0x100000 c1541 Dolphin Dos 2<br>
+0x108000 c1541 factory default CBM DOS 2.6<br>
+0x110000 c1541 SpeedDOS<br>
+0x118000 c1541 other<br>

+Use Gowin Programmer GUI or OpenFpgaLoader(Linux) to program at least **Dolphin DOS and factory CBM DOS** to 'external Flash' at mentioned offsets.<br>
+The FPGA bitstream (.fs) does not contain the ROM for c1541.
+ROM DOS will be executed from SPI FLASH and therefore have to be programmed first.<br>

 ## Push Button utilization
 * S2 Reset (for Flasher)<br>
 * S1 reserved <br>